tetris245/ULTRAbc/README.md

 Changes for future version

+* Improved the emotes in whispers: they will remain ungarbled and you can also use the reply feature for these special whispers
 * Optimised the mapz command + included info about the found keys if it concerns the user of the command
 * Used official icons for Mixed lobby and access to Extensions settings